-If you are having a mental health emergency during regular business hours, walk into your local CMH, go to your local emergency room, or call 911.
-Your local Community Mental Health agency is financially responsible for your emergent and urgently needed mental health service.
+If you are having a mental health emergency during regular business hours, go to your local emergency room or your local CMH, or call 911.
+Your local Community Mental Health agency is financially responsible for your emergent and urgently needed behavioral health service.
+Emergency mental health services do not need to be pre-authorized.

-For more information regarding Emergency Services and payment, go to the "Emergency and afterhours access to services" in Section 4 of this handbook.
+For more information regarding Emergency Services and payment, go to the "Emergency and after-hours access to services" in Section 4 of this handbook.